AmyOlex/SC2ATmd/README.md

 Open MATLAB and navigate to the SC2ATmd/SC2ATmdV3_source folder within MATLAB.
 Type "SC2ATmd" on MATLAB's command line to run the program.

-_Note: This program has not bee updated since 2012.
+_Note: This program has not been updated since 2012.
 The interface and functions may not work correctly with newer MATLAB versions._